 How the Study is Kept

 The study is kept in a mix of on-line options such as spreadsheets and documents along with some paper copies.
 Going forward the plan is to put on-line all the material held in the Orlando One Name Study.
-I am also in the process of creating a master index, which will pull together the various data set information as outlined above.

 The term United Kingdom refers to the Countries of England, Wales, Scotland and Northern Ireland.
 In the terms of genealogical material the regions are broken down to England and Wales, Scotland and Northern Ireland, BUT it is worth remembering that pre 1922 Ireland was one Country.